cannatag/ldap3/docs/manual/source/connections.rst

 * receive_timeout: set the socket in non-blocking mode - raising an exception after the specified amount of seconds if nothing is received over the wire

-* return_empty_attributes: when a search is performed if an attribute is empty then sets its value to an empty list
+* return_empty_attributes: when a search is performed if an attribute is empty then sets its value to an empty list, default to False

 With the connection object you can perform all the standard LDAP operations: